StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_agg.md

 ## Parameters

 `col`: the column whose values you want to aggregate.
-Supported data types are BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, and LARGEINT.
+It must evaluate to BOOLEAN, TINYINT, SMALLINT, INT, BIGINT, and LARGEINT.

 ## Return value